okuvshynov/rlscout/README.md

 5. train loop starts from scratch now, need to resume from the model
 6. cleanup old training samples
 7. incremental training data update
 8. do not store symmetries in the db.
 Generate them on the fly in the training.
+9. track time per move in player

 Current way to run the process: